-5.2.3.
-Determine the Transaction Price
+5.2.3 Determine the Transaction Price

 The standard defines the transaction price as the amount of the consideration the entity expects to be entitled in exchange for transferring promised goods or services, excluding amounts collected on behalf of third parties.
 This consideration may be fixed or variable in nature.
 As well, there may be an implied financing component present in the consideration.
 Also, there are certain contracts that may require the payment of non-cash consideration.
-The transaction price is the amount of consideration that a company expects to receive from a customer in exchange for a good or service.